-One of the most important decisions new business owners make is the selection of the entity type to be that will be used for the business.
+One of the most important decisions new business owners make is choosing the entity type that will be used for the business.

 1) Sole proprietorship: